 This altered model is a result of new breweries opening around the country.
 Local craft beer is more readily available than ever.
 Consumers who once bought craft beer in supermarkets now have other options.
 That change is causing an apparent drag on growth due to the way IRI data is collected.

-How many more breweries we can support?
+How many more breweries can we support?
 Who knows?
 It isn't infinite.
 I think there's still room for smaller breweries targeting mostly local clientele.
 Distribution in grocery isn't going to be a viable option for most small breweries due to the power and reach of big beer.

 For now, don't get too excited about stories announcing doomsday scenarios for craft beer.
 Most of those stories are based on data that's hopelessly obsolete.
 The industry faces challenges, for sure, but those challenges probably aren't quite what they appear to be.